JuliaReach/ReachabilityAnalysis.jl/docs/src/lib/systems.md

 ## Types and macros

-The API reference for systms types and macros can be found in the [MathematicalSystems.jl](https://juliareach.github.io/MathematicalSystems.jl/latest/man/systems/) documentation.
+The API reference for systems types and macros can be found in the [MathematicalSystems.jl](https://juliareach.github.io/MathematicalSystems.jl/latest/man/systems/) documentation.
 Two commonly used macros are `@system` and `@ivp`, used to define a system and an initial-value problem respectively.